LEAD Action News

 The dominant source of Pb in children is from mining activity but there are others, usually minor, which include Pb from air, food and water.
 The Pb contents of water are low (usually < 3 µg/L) and contribute insignificantly to body burden.
 Likewise, the Pb content of food is low, based on our estimates from Port Pirie and Adelaide; but we are currently measuring a 6-day duplicate diet from 5 families at Broken Hill to confirm this.
 The other source, air, can have contributions from the mine and also petrol.
 We have shown from the Pb isotope analyses of high volume filters in three locations in Broken Hill that, at least in the central location, most of the Pb is from petrol.

 Of relevance to your query is that we have shown at least one child (and probably 3 children), has blood Pb derived mainly from petrol.
-This child helps his father at the service station and Dad admits the child would easily be exposed too petrol fumes.
-The Pb reading of the child is about 20 µg/L. This is double the US Centres for Disease Control recommended level of concern for children; i.e. the level at which Pb is thought to have an impact on health, especially IQ.
+This child helps his father at the service station and Dad admits the child would easily be exposed to petrol fumes.
+The Pb reading of the child is about 20 µg/dL.
+This is double the US Centres for Disease Control recommended level of concern for children; i.e. the level at which Pb is thought to have an impact on health, especially IQ.

 Because of the potential health impacts and the fact that small children are more at risk because of their height with respect to the filler cap and the apparent increased density of fumes and deposition of Pb on the ground, petrol-filling by small children is not a practice to be encouraged.

-Dr Brian Gulson, Chief Research Scientist, CSIRO Division of Exploration Geoscience,' & technical consultant to the LEAD Group.
+Dr Brian Gulson, Chief Research Scientist, CSIRO Division of Exploration Geoscience, & technical consultant to the LEAD Group.

 Should my child be blood tested for lead?